-This year's ALANA Traditions Dinner provided the opportunity for new and returning students and organization leaders to come together, get involved and work toward the shared goal of a campus made better through education and dinner, The held on Sept.
-8 in the Powell Campus Center Knight Club, was organized by Director Student of Activities and ALANA Affairs Coordinator D a
+This year's ALANA Traditions Dinner provided the opportunity for new and returning students and organization leaders to come together, get involved and work toward the shared goal of a campus made better through education and diversity.

+dinner.
+The held on Sept.
+8 in the Powell Campus Center Knight Club, was organized Director Student Activities and ALANA Affairs Coordinator D a Napolitano.

-Napolitano.
-One of the main purposes of the Traditions dinner is to give leaders ALANA organizations a chance to share their vision for the coming year.
+One of the main purposes of the Traditions dinner is to give leaders of ALANA organizations a chance to share their vision for coming year.